Kenyan police teargas anti-corruption protesters in Nairobi

-NAIROBI, Kenya (AP) - Kenya’s police have teargassed protesters holding a peaceful demonstration against alleged corruption including the theft of supplies for the fight against COVID-19
+NAIROBI, Kenya (AP) - Kenya’s police have teargassed protesters holding peaceful demonstrations against alleged corruption including the theft of supplies for the fight against COVID-19

 At least 12 demonstrators from a group of 100 protesting in different parts of Nairobi, the capital, were arrested by police, said central business district police chief Mark Wanjala.